bazel-contrib/rules_nodejs/docs/Built-ins.md

 (*Boolean*): Export only top-level package directory artifacts from node_modules.

-Turning this on will decrease the time it takes for Bazel to setup runfiles and sandboxing when there are a large number of npm dependencies as inputs to an action.
+Set to `False` to export all individual files from node_modules.

-This breaks compatibility for labels that reference files within npm packages such as `@npm//:node_modules/prettier/bin-prettier.js`.
+When enabled, this decreases the time it takes for Bazel to setup runfiles and sandboxing when there are a large number of npm dependencies as inputs to an action.

 To reference files within npm packages, you can use the `directory_file_path` rule and/or `DirectoryFilePathInfo` provider.
 Note, some rules still need upgrading to support consuming `DirectoryFilePathInfo` where needed.